 - Host the interviews

 - Record ad spots and intros/outros so your show sounds legitimate

 - Write show notes and blog posts based on each interview

-- Design graphics to compliment each episode
+- Design graphics to complement each episode

-- Nurture the relationships with your podcast guests
+- Nurture relationships with your podcast guests

 1. Ring Leader